 Outdoor Wedding: Easier to Not Hear Distractions

-In an enclosed space, a fussy baby or a fidgety kindergartener can really steal focus away from the bride and groom.
+In an enclosed space, a fussy baby or a fidgety kindergartner can really steal focus away from the bride and groom.
 Outdoors, there’s enough ambient noise to make cries, shuffles, and coughs less of a distraction.
 What’s more, kids can distract themselves more readily outdoors than in.
 With more to look at and more room to breathe, they’re less likely to fuss in the first place.
 Whether or not kids will be attending plays a role in deciding between indoor versus outdoor weddings.

 Indoor Wedding: Control Over Decoration

-An indoor wedding venue is a blank slate for you to decorate with the flowers, streamers, and lights that you’ve chosen.
+An indoor wedding venue is a blank slate for you to decorate.
+Just use the flowers, streamers, and lights that you’ve chosen.
 A venue might even offer a package with a variety of decorations to choose from and do the decorating for you.
 Since you won’t be worried about the wind knocking over your centerpieces or the sun melting the candles, you can set up the space exactly how you’d like it.

 Outdoor Wedding: Less Need to Decorate

 Though they both have their pros and cons, simply comparing indoor versus outdoor weddings will usually paint an obvious picture.
 Some will happily give up a little ambiance for the climate control an indoor space offers.
 Some can’t imagine making a promise so big inside four walls and will opt for outside.
 As long as you and your partner communicate with each other and ponder the advantages and drawbacks, you’re sure to pick the venue that is right for you.